 Complete the placement test and meet with the veteran services adviser or an academic advisor National Guard/Reservists – sign up with your unit for the Federal Tuition Assistance or Tuition Waiver programs if you are eligible.

 STEP 4: Get benefits

 Complete VA form 22-1990 Application for Veterans Benefits online at benefits.va.gov/gibill/ (VONAPP).

 Once you get your Certificate of Eligibility or Notice of Basic Eligibility (NOBE), go to the Veteran Services Center.

-All student veterans, spouses or dependents using VA Education Benefits must fill out the Veteran’s Enrollment Certification Form and submit it to the Veteran Services Office.
+If you are using VA Education Benefits you must fill out the Veteran’s Enrollment Certification Form and submit it to the Veteran Services Office

 You are eligible if you enlisted after July 1, 1985; your pay was reduced by $100 per month for the first 12 months of service; you have an honorable discharge; and you have not passed the 10-year delimiting date.

 You are eligible if you incurred a six-year enlistment in the Selected Reserves or the National Guard after July 1, 1985; completed initial active duty training and are serving in good standing in your unit.

 Post 9/11 GI Bill (Chapter 33)

 You are eligible if you served a minimum of 90 consecutive days on active duty after September 10, 2001.
 This benefit becomes effective August 1, 2009.
 Eligibility expires 15 years from the date of the last discharge from active duty.